-The RTQ2807A implements an undervoltage lockout protection (UVLO) feature to prevent the device from operating before the internal power MOSFETs are fully turned on.
+The RTQ2812A implements an undervoltage-lockout protection (UVLO) feature to prevent the device from operating before the internal power MOSFETs are fully turned on.
 The UVLO function monitors the internal LDO regulator voltage.
 When the VCC voltage falls below the UVLO threshold, the device is shutdown.

 The EN pin is provided to control the device turn-on and turn-off.
 When the EN pin voltage is above the turn-on threshold (V{EN_R}), the device is enabled.
-When the EN pin voltage falls below the turn-off threshold (V{EN_F}), the RTQ2807A is disabled.
-If the EN pin is floating, the RTQ2807A internally pulls down the EN pin continuously.
+When the EN pin voltage falls below the turn-off threshold (V{EN_F}), the RTQ2812A is disabled.
+If the EN pin is floating, the RTQ2812A internally pulls down the EN pin continuously.

-When the EN pin voltage rises above the enable threshold, and Vcc rises above the Vcc_UVLO_R, the device enters its start-up sequence and initiate a soft-start ramp of the output voltage.
-An internal soft-start ramp of 1.5ms (typical) will limit the ramp rate of the output voltage to prevent excessive input current during start-up.
-For applications requiring a longer ramp time, a capacitor Css can be placed between the SS/TR pin and the AGND pin.
-The SS/TR pin provides the source current to create a voltage ramp on the Css.
-If this external ramp rate is slower than the internal 1.5ms soft-start, the output voltage will be limited by the ramp rate on the SS/TR pin instead.
+When the EN pin voltage rises above the enable threshold, and Vcc rises above the Vcc_UVLO_R, the device enters its start-up sequence and initiates a soft-start ramp of the output voltage.
+An internal soft-start ramp of 1ms (typical) will limit the ramp rate of the output voltage to prevent excessive input current during start-up.
+For application requiring a longer ramp time, the capacitors can be placed between the SS/TR pin and both the AGND and RGND pins.
+The SS/TR pin provides the source current to create a voltage ramp on the Css1 and Css2.
+A 22nF capacitor for Css2 and a larger value ranging from 22nF to 220nF for Css1 are used.
+If this external ramp rate is slower than the internal 1ms soft-start, the output voltage will be limited by the ramp rate on the SS/TR pin instead.
 However, if a longer soft-start time (tss) is desired, the device supports a watchdog function for an abnormal period of soft-start time.
-When it exceeds 10ms, it will activate the output undervoltage protection.
-The typical external soft-start time can be calculated using the following equation:
+When it exceeds 5ms (typical), it will activate the output undervoltage protection.

-$$C{SS}(nF) = \frac{t{SS}(ms) \times 15(\mu A)}{0.9V}$$
+$$C{SS1}(nF) + C{SS2}(nF) = \frac{t{SS}(mS) \times 42(\mu A)}{0.6V \times 91.5\%}$$ where C{SS2} is required to be a minimum of 22nF; C{SS1} is required 22nF to 220nF.

-When the VEN is lower than VEN_F, the voltage of the SS/TR pin discharges to AGND.
+When the VEN is lower than VEN_F, the voltage of the SS/TR pin discharges to RGND.

 Figure 1 shows the typical power-up sequence of the device.
-When the voltage on the VIN and EN pins crosses the input undervoltage lockout rising threshold and EN input rising threshold.
-After the voltage on the VCC pin reaches the VCC undervoltage lockout rising threshold.
-The device will start switching if the voltage difference between the SS/TR pin and FB pin is equal to 315mV (for example, VSS/TR - VFB = 315mV, typical) after setting detection is completed.
+When the voltage on the VIN and EN pins crosses the input undervoltage-lockout rising threshold and EN input rising threshold, and after the voltage on the VCC pin reaches the VCC undervoltage-lockout rising threshold, the device will start switching if the voltage difference between the SS/TR pin and FB pin is equal to 100mV (for example, VSS/TR - VFB = 100mV, typical) after setting detection is completed.
 The SS/TR pin should never be left unconnected for soft-start control.
-After the VFB rises above the VTH_PGLH1 (91.5% of VREF, typical), the PGOOD pin will enter a high impedance state after delay time tPGDLY (0.8ms, typical).
+After the VFB rises above the VTH_PGLH1 (91.5% of the VREF, typical), the PG pin will enter a high impedance state after delay time tDLY_PG (0.8ms, typical).